Michela-M/just-another-todo-app/docs/services/tasks/getTasks.md

 ## Parameters

+- `userId` _(string, required)_ – The UID of the user whose tasks should be fetched.
+Tasks belonging to other users are excluded.

 - `isCompleted` _(boolean / null, optional)_ –
   - `true`: return only completed tasks.
   - `false`: return only active tasks.